 Base Ingredients:

-- 1 butternut squash, peeled, seeds scooped and cubed (OR 3 cups of store-bought butternut squash cubes)
+- 1 medium butternut squash, peeled, seeds scooped and cubed (OR 3 cups of store-bought butternut squash cubes)

 - 1 tablespoon extra-virgin olive oil